ernoaapa/eliot/docs/introduction.md

 [Kubernetes](https://www.kubernetes.io) is great platform for orchestrating containerized software in cloud environment.
 Kubernetes have been one of the fastest growing open source project in past years and new integrations and 3rd party support is popping out everyday.

 Keys to Kubernetes great success, addition to great community, are simple concepts and consistent APIs.
-That's why Eliot is following the great leader and picks many great concepts what works in IoT domain and implements them same way!
+That's why Eliot is following the great leader and picks many great concepts that works in IoT domain and implements them same way!
 Kubernetes is pushing the boundaries of cloud computing and Eliot is working on in IoT.

 ### AWS, Azure, Google, IBM
-All cloud IoT solutions ([AWS](https://aws.amazon.com/iot/), [Azure](https://azure.microsoft.com/en-us/suites/iot-suite/), [Google](https://cloud.google.com/solutions/iot/), [IBM](https://www.ibm.com/internet-of-things)) base to the same practice, you use SDK to implement software what collects data from sensor and send it to the cloud where data gets processed and analysed.
+All cloud IoT solutions ([AWS](https://aws.amazon.com/iot/), [Azure](https://azure.microsoft.com/en-us/suites/iot-suite/), [Google](https://cloud.google.com/solutions/iot/), [IBM](https://www.ibm.com/internet-of-things)) base to the same practice, you use SDK to implement software that collects data from sensor and send it to the cloud where data gets processed and analysed.
 Analysis result can send message back to the device to trigger some action.

 Eliot don't try to provide this kind of features at all, actually you can use any cloud service with Eliot.
 Eliot provides a easy way to deliver your cloud integration to the device and gives you a way to update the software across thousands of devices safely and easily.